 Otherwise, Tim Barney stood to lose nearly 10% of the wheat crop on 125-acres as a result of waterlogging.

-He realized that Agremo’s waterlogging analysis was an excellent fit for his needs.
+He realized that Agremo’s Waterlogging Detection analysis was an excellent fit for his needs.
 Moreover, the instructions with links to related services made the whole process simple.
-High-resolution aerial pictures obtained through remote sensing from a drone were stitched to prepare a 2D map of the entire farm, and then uploaded to the Agremo app.
+High-resolution aerial pictures obtained through remote sensing from a drone were stitched to prepare a 2D map of the entire farm and then uploaded to the Agremo app.

 Agremo software, which is based on Artificial Intelligence processes, performed automatic analytics of the aerial imagery using spectral data to identify differences in plant health.
 Then these areas were classified and quantified, and the insights were provided in a report along with the analyzed map and sent to the farmer within two days.